WORK IN PROGRESS

 Ernest Alfred KEYES, husband of Kate Ansell, brother-in-law of Albert Ansell of the War Memorial.
 In Royal Navy training ship HMS “Ganges” as a boy, rejoined Royal Navy for WW1, serving on HMS “Victory” when died from disease 1915.

-Isaac LUFF, gardener at Denbies, b. c 1879, living Rose Cottage, Ranmore Common in 1911.
+Isaac LUFF, gardener at Denbies, b.
+1881, son of Henry and Jane Luff of Bagden Farm.
+Living Rose Cottage, Ranmore Common in 1911.
 Residence Lime Tree Cottage, Ranmore Common on enlistment in 1915, married to Amelia Dennis, five children.
 Private, Cambridgeshire Regiment; then ?
 Suffolk Regiment; then Northamptonshire Regiment, Service No. 225317; finally Essex Regiment, Service No. 42459.
-Home service until 20.3.1918, then France.
+Home service until 20.3.1918, then in France.
 British War and Victory Medals.
+Died 1955, buried St Barnabas (grave L15, wife buried in same grave.
+See also Denbies Home Guard.

 F. MERRITT, wearing medal ribbons in 1940s picture of Denbies Home Guard.